emina-mahmutbegovic/graphql-api/README.md

 http://localhost:4000/graphql

 ### Note
-Application uses port 4000, so make sure it's free, or change the port number in config -> config.ts.
-Configure port in the URI that is provided above accordingly.
+Application uses port 4000, so make sure it is free, or change the port number in config -> config.ts.
+Configure port in the URL that is provided above accordingly.

 ---